 The decision of the Administrative Panel shall be in the form of written findings of fact and a written recommendation to the CMP Board who will make a final determination regarding the expulsion.
-The final decision by the CMP Board shall be made within ten (10) school days following the conclusion of the hearing.
+The CMP Board shall make the final determination regarding the expulsion within ten (10) school days following the conclusion of the hearing.
 The decision of the CMP Board is final.

-If the Administrative Panel decides not to recommend expulsion, the pupil shall immediately be returned to their educational program.
+If the Administrative Panel decides not to recommend expulsion, or the Board of Directors ultimately decides not to expel, the student shall immediately be returned to their educational program.